McConnell blocks quick vote on $2,000 stimulus checks, says Senate to bring Trump requests 'into focus'

 He also objected to attempts by Schumer, D-N.Y., and Sanders, I-Vt., to quickly bring action on the stimulus checks in the Senate.
 Schumer's request would have passed the stimulus checks Tuesday afternoon.
 Sanders' request would have set a vote on the bill for stimulus checks up for Wednesday afternoon.

-Sanders then objected to McConnell's attempt to quickly move to a vote to override Trump's veto of the National Defense Authorization Act.
+Sanders then objected to McConnell's attempt to quickly move to a vote to override Trump's veto of the National Defense Authorization Act (NDAA).

+"There are only a few days left in this session," Schumer said, urging the Senate to prioritize relief checks.
+"We should not adjourn until the Senate holds a vote on both measures: the NDAA veto override and the House bill to provide $2,000 checks for the American people."

 As of Tuesday afternoon, Sens.
-Kelly Loeffler, R-Ga.; David Perdue, R-Ga.; Lindsey Graha, R-S.C.; Josh Hawley, R-Ark.; and Marco Rubio have backed the House legislation for $2,000 stimulus checks, which passed with more than a two-thirds majority Monday.
+Kelly Loeffler, R-Ga.; David Perdue, R-Ga.; Lindsey Graha, R-S.C.; Josh Hawley, R-Mo.; and Marco Rubio have backed the House legislation for $2,000 stimulus checks, which passed with more than a two-thirds majority Monday.

 CLICK HERE TO GET THE FOX NEWS APP